-Get Screened Earlier For Colon Cancer, Urges American Cancer Society
+Get Screened Earlier For Colorectal Cancer, Urges American Cancer Society

 "When we find and remove polyps we actually prevent any future chance of that developing into cancer," he says.

-Despite the high cure rate when colon cancer is caught early, only one-third of the Americans over 50 get screened.
+Despite the high cure rate when colon cancer is caught early, only two-thirds of Americans over 50 get screened.

 The American Cancer Society says it endorsed the full range of screening tests "without preference" in order to improve the rate of screening.
-In its latest advice, the Preventive Services Task Force says head-to-head comparison studies have shown that no one screening test is more effective than another in early cancer detection.
+In its latest advice, the U.S. Preventive Services Task Force says head-to-head comparison studies have shown that no one screening test is more effective than another in early cancer detection.

 While they differ on the age of first screening, both groups suggest that screening over age 75 should be a joint decision between patient and doctor.
 And after age 85, screening is no longer necessary, the doctors' groups agree.
 That's because the risk of colonoscopy among this elderly population can outweigh any benefit.